iamapinan/kubeplay-traefik/README.md

 # Easy way Kubernetest and Traefik implement.
-This repository is an tutorial and tools to implement Traefik proxy on Kubenetes cluster.
+This repository is a tutorial and tools to implement Traefik proxy on Kubenetes cluster.
 More information about Traefik Proxy you can read from [here](https://doc.traefik.io/traefik/)
 ![](https://doc.traefik.io/traefik/assets/img/traefik-architecture.png)